johnny13/tipofmygif/giphy-api/README.md

   -H 'X-CSRF-TOKEN:
 ```

-## Ahh CRUD!
+## CRUDy Tables

-After you have retreived a Giphy response, and found the item you were looking for, it is time to save that item.
-Then we can comment, rate it, download it, etc.
+After you have retreived a Giphy response, and found the individual item you were looking for inside the response, it is time to save that item.
+Once a user has attached it to themselves, they can then comment, rate it, download it, etc.

 ```